tryshopr/shopr/README.md

 [![Build Status](https://travis-ci.org/tryshopr/shopr.svg)](https://travis-ci.org/tryshopr/shopr)
 [![Gem Version](https://badge.fury.io/rb/shopr.svg)](http://badge.fury.io/rb/shopr)

-Shopr is an Rails ecommerce engine which allows you to easily introduce a store into your Rails 5 applications.
+Shopr is an Rails ecommerce engine which allows you to easily introduce a store into your Rails 5.2 applications.

-Shopr is a rewrite of [Shoppe](https://github.com/tryshoppe/shoppe) (originally created by [Adam Cooke](http://twitter.com/adamcooke)) and created and maintained by [Dean Perry](https://github.com/deanpcmad) and a great group of [contributors](https://github.com/shoprgem/shopr/graphs/contributors).
+Shopr is a rewrite of [Shoppe](https://github.com/tryshoppe/shoppe) (originally created by [Adam Cooke](http://twitter.com/adamcooke)) created by [Dean Perry](https://github.com/deanpcmad) and maintained by great group of [contributors](https://github.com/tryshopr/shopr/graphs/contributors).
 While it supports many of the same features as Shoppe, its underlying implementation differs greatly and backwards compatibility is not a design goal.

 **Shopr is currently still under development.**

 ## Features

-* An attractive & easy to use admin interface with integrated authentication
+- An attractive & easy to use admin interface with integrated authentication
-* Full product/catalogue management
+- Full product/catalogue management
-* Stock control
+- Stock control
-* Tax management
+- Tax management
-* Flexible & customisable order flow
+- Flexible & customisable order flow
-* Delivery/shipping control, management & weight-based calculation
+- Delivery/shipping control, management & weight-based calculation

 ## Getting Started